Arrival at Nuku'alofa Airport: Step-by-Step(c) tongapocketguide.com

 Step 1: Complete the Tonga Passenger Arrival Card

-The first part of the arrivals process into Tonga comes with complete the Tonga Passenger Arrival Card, also known as the Passenger Declaration Card.
-The form is displayed on a narrow double-sided card, handed out by airline staff during your direct flight to Tonga.
-The card must be completed for each individual passenger including children and must also be completed in English.
+The first part of the arrival process into Tonga comes with completing the Tonga Passenger Arrival Card, also known as the Passenger Declaration Card.
+The form is displayed on a narrow double-sided card, handed out by airline staff during your flight to Tonga.

 To see what the Passenger Arrival Card looks like, as well as tips for completing it, in the guide to The Passenger Arrival Card for Tonga.